National War Memorial (New Zealand): Carillon

+In August 2025, RNZ reported that the Ministry of Culture and Heritage was planning to disestablish the carillonist role, a position that Timothy Hurd had occupied for around 40 years.
+Restoration of the carillon is expected to be completed by Anzac Day 2026 and it will be fully usable by then, but the Ministry stated that it intends to ring the bells only at Anzac Day "and perhaps at other ceremonies", in contrast to the hundreds of hours of concerts per year before the restoration.

 Unknown Warrior

 To serve as a focus of remembrance for the sacrifice made by all New Zealand servicemen and women, in 2004 a project was undertaken to repatriate the body of an unknown warrior for burial in the new Tomb of the Unknown Warrior.

 The Unknown Warrior is one of over 250,000 New Zealanders who served in overseas wars.
 He is one of 30,000 who died in service, and one of over 9000 who have no known grave or whose remains could never be recovered.
 The remains were chosen by the Commonwealth War Graves Commission from the Caterpillar Valley Cemetery, near where the New Zealand Division fought in 1916.

 As the soldier's name, rank, regiment, race, religion and other details are unknown, he represents and honours all New Zealanders who became lost to their families in war.

 On Monday 1 November a New Zealand delegation departed for France to begin the process of repatriating the remains of the Unknown Warrior.
 A handover ceremony took place on 6 November at the New Zealand Memorial site near the village of Longueval, France.
 The ceremony marked the official return of the Unknown Warrior from the care of the Commonwealth War Graves Commission into the care of New Zealand.